 It is also vital to ensure that emergency lighting is installed and that employees know where fire extinguishers are located, where their nearest fire exit is.
 And that emergency exits are clear at all times.

-How The HS Dept can help
+How The Health & Safety Dept can help